duckysocks22/elysia-on-nix/README.md

 ## Support

-Elysia is still very work-in-progress: if you meet any bugs, please make an issue or ask for help at [our discord server!](https://discord.gg/ck37X6UWBp)
+>Elysia is still very work-in-progress: if you meet any bugs, please make an issue or ask for help at [our discord server!](https://discord.gg/ck37X6UWBp)

+✨ Special thanks to https://github.com/ezKEa for helping me with some troubleshooting